jlevy/og-equity-compensation/README.md

 **Founders** or **hiring managers** who need to talk about equity compensation with employees or potential hires will also find this Guide useful.
-As many entrepreneurs and hiring managers will tell you, this topic is not easy on that side of the table, either!
+As many entrepreneurs and hiring managers will tell you, this topic isn’t easy on that side of the table, either!
 Negotiating with candidates and fielding questions from candidates and employees requires understanding the same complex technicalities of equity compensation well.